-So if they wanted to strike even more closer to home for me, they could segment out this particular messaging: Contractors who use Edgar for clients, but don’t yet use it for themselves.
+So if they wanted to strike even more close to home for me, they could segment out this particular messaging: Contractors who use Edgar for clients, but don’t yet use it for themselves.
 (I bet it’s way more people than you’d think.)

-Lesson #4: Take advantage of every single piece of data that’s available to you to create tailored ads, especially when you’re retargeting on Facebook.
+Lesson #4: Take advantage of every single piece of data available to you to create tailored ads, especially when you’re retargeting on Facebook.

 Full disclosure: this isn’t a big brand remarketing campaign that I’ve experienced first hand.
 But, having done my research, I can tell you confidently there’s still plenty to learn from this luxury watch brand’s remarketing campaign.

 And if you don’t believe me, maybe the stats will convince you:

 - 13% increase in Average Order Value

 - 34% decrease in Cost Per Acquisition (CPA)

 - Generated a 1300% ROI from remarketing campaigns